StyxProject-Devices/device_motorola_sdm660-common/README.md

-Copyright 2018 - The LineageOS Project
+Copyright 2021 - The Styx Project

 Device configuration for Motorola SDM660 Devices
 ======================================

 Supported devices :

-Payton, Evert, Chef, Beckham, Lake
+- Payton
+- Beckham
+- Evert
+- Chef
+- Lake

 **This tree has Moto Clock Widget & Moto Live Wallpaper 3 included, for build do this:**